 Figure 4-13.
-Information Drives Solution Sophistication, which Drives New Benefit Realization for Grids189
+Information Drives Solution Sophistication, Which Drives New Benefit Realization for Grids176

 Grid information systems are expected to evolve over time, growing increasingly autonomous and self-managing.
-Increased autonomy and self-management also involves increased system integration, which amplifies the complexity systems and requires a degree of human-machine interdependence that is unprecedented for grid operations.
+Increased autonomy and selfmanagement also involves increased system integration, which amplifies the complexity of systems and requires a degree of human-machine interdependence that is unprecedented for grid operations.
+Acronym: operations and maintenance (O&M).

-4.5.6 Smart Grid and System Resilience
+Smart Grid and System Resilience